The Super Mario Bros. Movie: Writing

-While writing the film, Jelenic and Horvath chose to interchange Princess Peach and Luigi's roles from the games, with Luigi being the one in need of rescuing and Peach being the one helping Mario, because they felt having them in their original roles was "too straightforward".
-The duo drew inspiration from Super Mario 3D World (2013), a favorite of Jelenic's, and its portrayal of Peach as a playable character, with the duo wanting to focus on her role as the Mushroom Kingdom's monarch and "how strong that person would need to be to protect [the Toads]".
-They also rewrote Bowser into a scarier character, while also adding some comedy and vulnerability to the character.
+The duo wanted the film to serve as an "origin story" for Mario and Luigi, opting to portray them as "blue-collar guys" by focusing on their previous backgrounds as Italian-American plumbers from New York City in early games (specifically Brooklyn, as in older American media).
+The duo chose to interchange Princess Peach's and Luigi's roles from the games, with Peach helping Mario rescue a kidnapped Luigi, because they felt having them in their original roles was "too straightforward".
+The duo drew inspiration from Super Mario 3D World (2013) and its portrayal of Peach as a playable character, stating they wanted to focus on her role as the Mushroom Kingdom's monarch and "how strong that person would need to be to protect [the Toads]".
+For Bowser, they "decided to make that character scary, but the other side of Bowser is somebody who's vulnerable and funny".